abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### Approaches for Coping with Load

 * Scaling up, or vertical scaling, is moving to a more powerful machine.
 Scaling out, or horizontal scaling, distributes the load across multiple smaller machines.
-* An architecture that scales well for a particular application is built around assumptions of operations will be common and which will be rare – the load parameters.
+* An architecture that scales well for a particular application is built around assumptions of operations that will be common and which will be rare – the load parameters.
 * In an early-stage startup it's more important to be able to iterate quickly on product features than to scale beyond some hypothetical future load.

 #### Maintainability